Sshahryar/Leetcode/README.md

 Below will be updates on the Daily Challenge Solutions**.
 Info on other folders in the repository such as courses, challenges, etc. can be found in the wiki.

-**The daily challenge updates are based on this title format: Solution (date) (language, leetcode ide) (name of challenge) (difficulty).
+**The daily challenge updates are based on this title format: Solution (date) (language, leetcode) (name of challenge) (difficulty).

-**The daily challenge solutions are designed to work on the leetcode ide, and may or may not work on ide's outside of leetcode.
+**The daily challenge solutions are designed to work on the leetcode, and may or may not work on ide's outside of leetcode, because of test cases and specific parameters.

 ## Leetcode Daily Challenge Solutions:

-### Solution Sept 23, 2023 (Java, leetcode ide) 1048.
+### Solution Sept 23, 2023 (Java, leetcode) 1048.
 LongestStrChain (Medium):

 #### Prompt: